United Kingdom (London)

 For a story that needed a larger stage and representation, what better, bolder or more beautiful way, therefore, to share Little Amal’s story than with a 3.5m high puppet embarking on an 8,000 kilometre journey from the Syria-Turkey border to the UK.
 She sets off in Turkey on July 2021 and will arrive in the UK on November, passing through eight other countries en route.
 While her journey may be epic, and her voice represents all the world’s displaced children, her message is simple: “Don’t forget about us”.
 Alongside this message, Little Amal (whose name means hope) is asking an urgent question: how would you welcome her?

 Her stops include Athens where she will leave a trail of red yarn as she explores the city’s labyrinth of streets, and be joined by the people of Athens as they encounter and befriend the minotaur.
 In Paris, dozens of tents will form an outdoor art installation, each representing one of the many different places the world’s refugees come from.
 From local primary schools and community groups to leading international artists and major cultural institutions, a vast panoply of activity will greet her arrival in each destination.
 The Walk represents the refugee story as one of potential, success, respect, hospitality and kindness.
+All these ‘Events of Welcome’ along her route are detailed on The Walk site, where you can sign up for updates for specific events or particular locations.

 The puppet itself (made three times over to cover all possibilities on the route) comes to life courtesy of the Handspring Puppet Company, the South African company founded by Adrian Kohler and Basil Jones and behind the globally recognised creations of the National Theatre’s production of War Horse.
 Puppets are brilliant at creating empathy, connecting the imagination of audiences with the emotions of the puppet character.
 “Many children will make puppets of their own to welcome Little Amal when she arrives in town”, explain Adrian and Brian, “creating a huge empathetic exchange between the giant puppet and the little puppets made across Europe.”